OzanT1/Yemeksepeti_V2/README.md

-The project is an online food ordering system (like 'Yemeksepeti').
-It is not connected to the internet, it is a desktop app that uses a local database.
+A food ordering system (like 'Yemeksepeti').
+It is a desktop app that uses a local database.
+The aim of the project is to use Python and SQL to develop an app that uses a relational database.
 There are three user logins.
 These are for restaurants, for customers and for carriers.

 ![image](https://github.com/alimertgok/Yemeksepeti_V2/assets/103127960/a31f8aac-3497-4847-8519-e6b550535e86)